GoldingAustin/mk-gql/README.md

 - `"network-only": Skip cache, but cache the result
 - `"no-cache": Skip cache, and don't cache the response either

 The default policy is `cache-and-network`.
 This is different from other graphQL clients.
-But since @kibeo/mk-gql leverages the MobX reactivity system, this means that, possibly stale, results are shown on screen immediately if a response is in cache, and that the screen will automatically update as soon as a new server response arrives.
+But since mk-gql leverages the MobX reactivity system, this means that, possibly stale, results are shown on screen immediately if a response is in cache, and that the screen will automatically update as soon as a new server response arrives.

 The query cache is actually stored in MST as well, and can be accessed through `store.__queryCache`.